Node.js apps are used to leverage flawless services

 "Now we had our Node.js web service running in various stable environments.
 This whole deployment setup was quicker and simpler than we had expected.
 We had two primary requirements for the project.
 The first was to make the application as real-time as possible–i.e., maintain live connections with the server.
 The second was to orchestrate a huge number of eBay-specific services that display information on the page–i.e., handle I/O-bound operations."

 One of the world's biggest retail chains that dominate in most of the regions with its e-commerce services.
 The brand was struck with unfortunate data leak for six months which made it move towards the Node.js for recovery.
 Now, the company's app is not only secured but also offers excellent UI for the users.

 With the help of Node.js integration, the company uses it as a customizable layer over the traditional API's.
 The engineers can build a new API at any time and deploy it within hours successfully.

-Above are few examples of the big organizations relying on Node.js for their app, and there are so many others in the market as well.
+Above are a few examples of big organizations relying on Node.js for their app, and there are so many others in the market as well.
 These big brands are using the best technology in order to enhance the performance, scalability, and productivity of their apps.
-In case you have any query or suggestion regarding Node.js app, let us know via comments.
+In case you have any queries or suggestions regarding the Node.js app, let us know via comments.

 Aparna is a growth specialist with handsful knowledge in business development.
 She values marketing as key a driver for sales, keeping up with the latest in the Mobile App industry.
 Her getting things done attitude makes her a magnet for the trickiest of tasks.
 In free times, which are few and far between, you can catch up with her at a game of Fussball.